FVCA19/QTest/README.md

 ### Post-deployment steps

 1. In the Cognito console, confirm new users via email.
+Users can also self-confirm from `frontend/verify.html`.
 For admin users, add them to the `Admin` group manually.
 2. Note stack outputs:
    - `ApiBaseUrl`
    - `UserPoolId`